Baxter Dury: 2018–2022: B.E.D and The Night Chancers

+2023–2024: I Thought I Was Better Than You

-On 7th March 2023 Dury announced his seventh studio album I Thought I Was Better Than You alongside the single ‘‘Aylesbury Boy", featuring JGrrey.
+On 7th March 2023 Dury announced his seventh studio album I Thought I Was Better Than You alongside the single "Aylesbury Boy", featuring JGrrey.
 The video was produced by Noel Paul.
 I Thought I Was Better Than You was produced by Paul White, celebrated for his work as one half of the duo Golden Rules and with the likes of Charli XCX and Danny Brown.
-The album featured guest vocals from singer-songwriters Eska and JGrrey, in addition to Dury’s regular vocalist Madelaine Hart.
+The album featured guest vocals from singer-songwriters Eska and JGrrey, in addition to Dury's regular vocalist Madelaine Hart.
 Ahead of the album, singles "Leon" and "Celebrate Me" were released.
 The video for "Celebrate Me" was also produced by Noel Paul.
-I Thought I Was Better You was released on 2nd June 2023.
+I Thought I Was Better Than You was released on 2 June 2023.
 The record received favourable reviews, and featured at No. 7 in Rough Trade Shops' Albums of the Year list.

 In the summer of 2023 Dury supported Pulp on their UK reunion shows at Finsbury Park, Castlefield Bowl and Cardiff International Arena.
-He toured Europe and the UK, including a sold out show at the Roundhouse, Camden on 18th October 2023.
+He toured Europe and the UK, including a sold out show at the Roundhouse, Camden on 18 October 2023.

-Tracks from I Thought I Was Better Than You were remixed by Maximum Security, AKA Austin Brown of Parquet Courts, and released as special edition 12” for Rough Trade Shops in December 2023.
+Tracks from I Thought I Was Better Than You were remixed by Maximum Security, AKA Austin Brown of Parquet Courts, and released as special edition 12" for Rough Trade Shops in December 2023.

-Dury performed a televised set at Glastonbury Festival on Sunday 28th June 2024.
+Dury performed a televised set at Glastonbury Festival on Sunday 28 June 2024.
 Dury also played multiple EU festivals including Best Kept Secret, Rock En Seine and OFF Festival.
 He supported Future Islands at Crystal Palace in August 2023 and performed a main stage set at End of the Road Festival.

+2025–present: Allbarone

-Following a UK and Irish tour supporting Primal Scream, Dury announced his ninth studio album Allbarone, produced by Paul Epworth, on 6th May 2025, with a lead single of the same name.
-Allbarone is due for release on Heavenly Recordings on 12th September 2025, alongside an extensive UK and EU headline tour.
+Following a UK and Irish tour supporting Primal Scream, Dury announced his eighth studio album Allbarone, produced by Paul Epworth, on 6 May 2025, with a lead single of the same name.
+Allbarone was released on Heavenly Recordings on 12 September 2025, alongside an extensive UK and EU headline tour.